rebelsky/sams-assorted-musings-reflections/obsessions-danika-and-the-jeb-daylist-2021-01-xx.md

 Because I have an obsessive personality, I decided to take the more extreme challenge "for those who really enjoy our music".
 The challenge requires listening to the playlist twenty times.
-Since it's three hours long [6], that's a lot of my time.
-But I listen in the background while I do other work [7].
+Since the playlist three hours long [6], that's a lot of my time.
+But I found myself able to put it on in the background while I do other work [7,9].
 At times, I'm an active YouTube listener, adding a comment on a piece.
 But most of the time, it's background music.
 I don't feel guilty; Danika did write "It's 100% cool to listen to this in the background :)"

 There are a few "behind the scenes" videos in the list, including [a twenty-minute report on a recent European